mitmedialab/rr_tools/README.md

   current working directory.
 - `-o OUT_DIR`       Directory where cut .wav files will be exported.
 Default is current working directory.

+## audio_comparer

+`usage: audio_comparer.py [-h] [-i IN_DIR] [-i2 IN_DIR2] speech_files`

+Compares speech files using mean pitch, mean intensity, and speaking rate.

+positional arguments:
+- `speech_files`  Name of text file with speech files to be compared, e.g.
+  "speech_files_sample.txt".
+Each line contains the name of the first audio file followed by a tab and then the second audio file, e.g. 'FILE.wav FILE2.wav'.

+optional arguments:
+- `-h`, `--help`     show this help message and exit
+- `-i IN_DIR`        Directory containing the first row of audio files.
+Default is current working directory.
+- `-i2 IN_DIR2`   Directory containig the second row of audio files.
+Default is the directory containing the first row of audio files.

 ## Reporting Bugs